IS YOGA FOR ME?

 Looking to improve your climbing?
 Your cycling?
 Your Crossfitting?
 Or just looking to improve strength, flexibility, balance, and mental control?
 Join N3C’s Yoga!

 This yoga practice moves through a sequence of yoga postures connecting movement with breath.
-Students will be lead though a series of asana (postures or poses) that will help build strength, flexibility, mind/body/breath awareness and create heat in the body.
+Students will be lead through a series of asana (postures or poses) that will help build strength, flexibility, mind/body/breath awareness and create heat in the body.
 Students will experience a balanced practice, and will be given opportunities to go deeper into postures with guidance.
 As you gain more discipline over your body, you will find a corollary discipline will develop in the mind, because the two really go together.

 You!
 N3C’s yoga classes are crafted to take advantage of our unique environment and to specifically target positions and movements that benefit climbers and other athletes.
 They are for all levels – from beginners through experienced yogis.
 Come check us out, you won’t regret it!